 For those who want to take a weekend getaway to see things they have never laid their eyes on before, want to try something different, or enjoy being outside all day long, Moab is the ideal weekend getaway.

-Rent a car at Kayak for a stress-free trip to Utah and explore Moab with ease.
+Rent a car at Kayak for a stress-free trip to Utah and easily explore Moab.
 When here, don’t miss the famous Delicate Arch.
 This is arguably the most well-known tourist attraction in the city due to its unique shape, bright colors, and hiking possibilities.

 We recommend hiking on local trails in the area that may be less crowded during tourist season so you can get a real feel for the area.